Mark Bucci

-Mark Bucci (26 February 1924, New York City – 22 August 2002, Camp Verde, Arizona) was an American composer, lyricist, and dramatist.
+Mark Bucci (26 February 1924 – 22 August 2002) was an American composer, lyricist, and dramatist.
 Influenced by Giacomo Puccini, his work is composed in a contemporary yet lyrical style, which frequently employs marked rhythms and memorable harmonies and melodies.

 Early life and education

-Born in Manhattan, Bucci was of Sicilian and Scottish ancestry.
+Mark Bucci was born on 26 February 1924 in New York City.
+His parents were of Sicilian and Scottish ancestry.
 He studied music composition with Tibor Serly in New York City from 1942 to 1945 and then at the Juilliard School with Frederick Jacobi and Vittorio Giannini.
 At Juilliard he was notably the first winner of the school's Irving Berlin scholarship award in 1948 which was made possible through a donation by Rodgers and Hammerstein.
 Bucci also studied composition under Aaron Copland at the Tanglewood Music Center during the summers.
+He was awarded Guggenheim Fellowships in 1953 and 1957.